-Global or regional outlet requests occur when there is unexpected shortage of a certain product group, which we could not foresee.
+Global or regional outlet requests occur when there is an unexpected shortage of a certain product group, which we could not foresee.
 To fulfil these within a short time frame it needs to concern repeat styles, as there is no development time possible.
-In order to guarantee the G-Star RAW quality and DNA, these styles run at our existing suppliers.
-Fabrics used for these items are from leftover stock liability or running fabrics - which will be always compliant with our sustainable materials goals.
+To guarantee the G-Star RAW quality and DNA, these styles run at our existing suppliers.
+The fabrics used for these items are from leftover stock liability or running fabrics - which will always be compliant with our sustainable materials goals.